AvolitesLtd/TitanManual/website/versioned_docs/version-14.0/titan-basics/other-parts-of-the-touch-screen.md

 **Help** shows you the online manual.

-**Control Panel** opens a sub-menu allowing changes to monitor settings and to the USB expert console which links the front panel controls to the system.
+**Control Panel** opens a submenu allowing changes to monitor settings and to the USB expert console which links the front panel controls to the system.
 The \'More...\' option opens Windows Control Panel allowing you to change the operating system configuration.